I enjoy writing articles about sports -- namely baseball -- and the stock market.

 - Employer name and address

 Sometimes it takes a few days to process, but it's pretty pain-free.

 There is also an option to select funds that have a $0 initial and $0 subsequent investment requirement.
-This means that you can start investing in the fund with as little as $.01 and every additional purchase of the fund can be whatever value you like.
-It's important to screen for these funds, because you don't want to be looking at funds that require $2,500 to sign up and $1,000 for every purchase afterwards.
+This means that you can start investing in the fund with as little as $.01, and every additional purchase of the fund can be whatever value you like.
+It's important to screen for these funds because you don't want to be looking at funds that require $2,500 to sign up and $1,000 for every purchase afterward.

 This step is really crucial.
 Unless there is an automated system that pulls your money out for you, it's doubtful that you'll do it on your own.

 Continue to put money into your account on a regular basis, and be sure to actually invest it once it's in there.
 It's also important to be patient.
 Putting money into the stock market is a long-term investment.
 Don't get trigger-happy and pull your investments out before the 90-day limit, and don't sell them if they happen to slump a little bit.

 Continue to put money in.
 In fact, consider increasing your weekly amount if the market is slumping.
 You can get funds and stocks for cheap.
 Hold on to them and watch their value rise again.

 First off, what is a robo-advisor?
 Generally speaking, it's a digital platform that provides automated financial planning services with little to no human supervision.
 Many of the recommendations are driven by algorithms.